dotnet/sdk/README.md

 ### New in v5.0.211103

 ### New Features
-- Can now apply codestyle fixes automatically with `dotnet format --fix-codestyle`
+- Can now apply codestyle codefixes automatically with `dotnet format --fix-codestyle`
 - Can now apply analyzer codefixes automatically with `dotnet format --fix-analyzers`

 ### Breaking Changes